-As of June 30, 2017, all bond financed multi-family mortgage loans in the Authority's multi-family program were current in their payments.
-As of June 30, 2017, the Authority owned, as a result of foreclosure or deed in lieu of foreclosure, three developments financed, in whole or in part, with proceeds of bonds (including Rental Housing Bonds) (the "Owned Developments").
+As of March 31, 2018, all bond financed multi-family mortgage loans in the Authority's multi-family program were current in their payments except four mortgage loans having an aggregate principal balance of approximately \$4 million.
+As of March 31, 2018, the Authority owned, as a result of foreclosure or deed in lieu of foreclosure, one development financed, in whole or in part, with proceeds of bonds (including Rental Housing Bonds) (the "Owned Developments").
 The Authority reports losses in its financial reports when it takes title to such Owned Developments and reports additional losses when subsequent appraisals of such Owned Developments show declining values.
 Typically, the operating income of such Owned Developments covers their operating expenses.
 For multi-family developments experiencing financial difficulties, the Authority may also restructure the timing of the receipt of the principal and interest payments on the multi-family mortgage loan or reduce the interest rate on a temporary or permanent basis.
 See "General Fund and Other Net Assets" in "General Information About The Authority" for a discussion of the Authority's experience with multi-family mortgage loans the Authority has financed with other sources.